jdigger/git-process/README.md

   * "`git sync`" makes it extremely easy for you to get any changes that are made in "`master`" into your branch so you can react to it immediately.
   * "`git to-master`" then makes it easy to cleanly integrate the changes you have made.
 If you need to keep the current branch open, use the `--keep` option.
 Otherwise it closes the branch along with various other house-keeping duties.
 * The process that you use should be essentially the same, regardless of whether you are working alone, or on a large distributed team.
-  * The exception here is "`git pull-request`" since you typically do not use pull requests when working solo or when pair-programming.
+  * The exception here is "`git pull-req`" since you typically do not use pull requests when working solo or when pair-programming.

 # Notes #

 * After publishing changes to the main integration branch (i.e., "`git to-master`") the old feature branch is removed as part of cleanup.
 Git is then "parked" on a "`_parking_`" branch until a new feature branch is created.
 Work is not expected to be done on this branch, but any that is done is brought over to a newly created feature branch (i.e., "`git new-fb`").
 * If there is a problem (such as a merge conflict), this will try to resolve such errors for you as much as it can do safely.
 When it can't do so in an automated way, it will try to tell you the process for doing so manually.
-* The first time you use a GitHub feature (e.g., "`git pull-request`"), this will ask for your username and password.
+* The first time you use a GitHub feature (e.g., "`git pull-req`"), this will ask for your username and password.
 It does not store them, but instead uses them to get an OAuth2 token, which is stored in "`git config gitProcess.github.authToken`".
 * If you want to use a different integration branch other than "`master`", set the "`gitProcess.integrationBranch`" configuration value. (e.g., "`git config gitProcess.integrationBranch my-integ-branch`")
 * By default the first server name reported by `git remote` is used as the server/remote name.
 Since most projects only have a single remote (i.e., "origin") this works most of the time.
 But if you have multiple remotes and want to explicitly set it, use the `gitProcess.remoteName` configuration option.
-* `git pull-request` shows the URL for the pull request after creating it on the server.
+* `git pull-req` shows the URL for the pull request after creating it on the server.
 Most terminal programs let you click on it to open it in your browser. (e.g., Cmd-Click on OSX.)

 # Workflow Examples #